elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Functions can access top-level variables, variables inside of the function, and variables inside of a function that they are getting called.</div><br />
-  <div><strong>Technical Response:</strong> Global or variables outside of are accessible by functions because it is within their lexical scope, and the function can also modify it.
+  <div><strong>Technical Response:</strong> Globals or variables are accessible by functions because it is within their lexical scope, and they can also modify it.
 Functions also can access variables inside a function or the scope they are getting called.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />